When choosing a bird watching vacation or birding tour, careful planning is the birdwatchers best resource for a successful trip.

 While this article is for birding in North America, we have resources available for other regions of the world in our Nature Store.

-Two recommended resources for developing the first part of your birdwatching adventure are: Where The Birds Are and Birdfinder: A Birders Guide to Planning North American Trips These books not only provide familiar national park and national wildlife refuges, but also a wide range of state parks, forest, nature preserves, research stations, deserts and more.
+Two recommended resources for developing the first part of your birdwatching adventure are: Where The Birds Are and a little bit older but still useful Birdfinder: A Birders Guide to Planning North American Trips These books not only provide familiar national park and national wildlife refuges, but also a wide range of state parks, forest, nature preserves, research stations, deserts and more.

 Including, maps, bird list and bird-finding directions.